-The set of types, properties, and methods provided by an F# type provider can depend on parameters given in program code.
-For example, a type provider can provide different types depending on a connection string or a service URL.
-In this way, the information space available by means of a connection string or URL is directly integrated into your program.
-A type provider can also ensure that groups of types are only expanded on demand; that is, they are expanded if the types are actually referenced by your program.
+Provided Types depend on input parameters to a Type Provider.
+Such input can be a sample data source (such as a JSON schema file), a URL pointing directly to an external service, or a connection string to a data source.
+A Type Provider can also ensure that groups of types are only expanded on demand; that is, they are expanded if the types are actually referenced by your program.
 This allows for the direct, on-demand integration of large-scale information spaces such as online data markets in a strongly typed way.

 Where necessary, you can create your own custom type providers, or reference type providers that have been created by others.
 For example, assume your organization has a data service providing a large and growing number of named data sets, each with its own stable data schema.
 You may choose to create a type provider that reads the schemas and presents the latest available data sets to the programmer in a strongly typed way.